suguslove10/aws-finops-dashboard/README.md

 # Generate enhanced PDF report with visualizations and executive summary
 aws-finops --all --report-name enhanced_report --report-type pdf --enhanced-pdf

+# Generate RI and Savings Plan recommendations for all profiles
+aws-finops --all --ri-optimizer

+# Generate RI and Savings Plan recommendations with custom lookback period
+aws-finops --profiles dev prod --ri-optimizer --lookback-days 60

+# Generate RI and Savings Plan recommendations and export to PDF
+aws-finops --all --ri-optimizer --report-name ri_recommendations --report-type pdf
 ```

 You'll see a live-updating table of your AWS account cost and usage details in the terminal.
 If export options are specified, a report file will also be generated upon completion.